panagdim/2D_Forest_Attributes/README.md

 It also calcualates the tree basal area (based on the given DBH)

-The input data (.txt) should follow the below structure: x, y, Azimuth, Dist 1, Dist 2, Dist 3, Dist 4, Dist 5, Dist 6, Dist 7, Dist 8, DBH
+The input data (.txt) should have the following structure:

+X, Y, Azimuth, Dist 1, Dist 2, Dist 3, Dist 4, Dist 5, Dist 6, Dist 7, Dist 8, DBH

 * Dist 1,2,3...: refers to the horizontal distance of each point from the stem
 * DBH in cm